Author: Sakshi Agrawal

 alter database DEMO enable replication to accounts AZURE_WESTUS2.TEST_ACCOUNT1;

-Step 4 - create replica from primary database into target account
+Step 4 - create replica from the primary database into the target account

-Now you have to login into the target account which you just created with help of organization feature or worksheet commands
+Now you have to login into the target account which you just created with the help of the organization feature or worksheet commands.

 Alter database DEMO refresh

-Now as you can see we have successfully replicated the database from primary account to target account which is a demo database in this case.
+Now as you can see, we have successfully replicated the database from the primary account to the target account, which is a demo database in this case.

-In this blog we have seen some points as below
+In this blog, we have seen some points below

-How to create an account from already existing snowflake account using organization feature
+How to create an account from an already existing snowflake account using the organization feature